ankak2635/Licence-Plate-Detector/README.md

 # Licence Plate Detector

-This project **detects licence plates** of vehicles from a video.
+This project **detects and reads licence plates** of vehicles from a video.

 The project utilizes YOLOv8, cv2 and easyOCR as the major libraries.

 The input and output videos can be found [here](https://drive.google.com/drive/folders/1D8fKekW4e9xiA7sTP1nNq6igJivNePAn?usp=sharing).

-YOLOv8's pre-trained coco-model is used to detect cars and a licence plate detector is trained on custom dataset.
+YOLOv8's pre-trained coco-model is used to detect cars and a licence plate detector is trained on a custom dataset.
 [Sort](https://github.com/abewley/sort) by Alex Bewley is used to track vehicles. cv2 has been utilized for video manipulation.

 Steps:
 * Yolo model detects car.